Name: Adoption of Dogs and Cats Used in Research

 already passed it through one chamber.
 Please urge your state Assemblyperson to

 help dogs and cats used in research pass before another year goes by.

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

 Please give dogs and cats in research a chance to live in loving homes

 Dear [Decision Maker],

-I am writing to ask for your support of A 3274/S 2826 (as amended), which would require publicly-funded educational institutions in New Jersey to offer dogs and cats no longer used for educational, research or scientific purposes to an animal shelter or animal rescue organization for adoption instead of euthanizing them.
+I am writing to ask for your support of S 2826, which would require publicly-funded educational institutions in New Jersey to offer dogs and cats no longer used for educational, research or scientific purposes to an animal shelter or animal rescue organization for adoption instead of euthanizing them.
 Facilities covered under this section would be immune from civil liability for any damages that result when an animal is turned over to a shelter or rescue organization, as long as the facility acts in good faith.
 Too often, animals used in research are routinely euthanized when the research or educational project is done, even though they may be otherwise healthy.
-Nine states have now passed laws to ensure that animals once used for education, research or scientific purposes have a second chance at life as companion animals.
-Four other states are already considering similar legislation this year.Both the Assembly and Senate's respective committees have reported favorably on these bills.
-Please give your support to legislation in our state to allow these animals a chance at finding loving homes.
+Ten states have now passed laws to ensure that animals once used for education, research or scientific purposes have a second chance at life as companion animals, including Washington, which passed a law in 2019.
+Many other states are also considering similar legislation this year.The Senate has already passed an amended version of this bill.
+Please encourage the Assembly to conduct hearings and move forward with the passage of this legislation to allow these animals a chance at finding loving homes in New Jersey.